Pediatric Dental Emergencies – Coppell, TX

 When Only the Best Will Do

 Most dental emergencies happened around the home or playing outside.
 Don’t panic and stay calm.
 Below we have list some common emergencies and how to handle them.
-If you are a patient of record of our office, we provide 24-hour emergency care.
+If you are a patient of record of our pediatric dental office, we provide 24-hour care for pediatric dental emergencies in Coppell, TX.

 Why Choose Melissa Rozas, DDS & Associates for Dental Emergencies?